Oregon, United States

 Can you use Amazon reviews on Shopify?

 Yes, you can use Amazon reviews on Shopify, as long as the product is, in fact, the same.
 It is not acceptable to use deceptive reviews.
-You can use an app like Amazon Reviews & Ali Reviews to import your own reviews from Amazon to Shopify.
+You can use the Judge.me app to import reviews from Amazon to Shopify.

 What is the best review site for products?